 What is Job Costing?

-Job costing is the process of taking into account each customer's individual needs, requirements and objectives of the work and costing each independently.
-Tracking costs is important in most field service industry jobs, from larger scale projects, service, maintenance work to even smaller repair jobs.
-For the best results, each individual job should be treated differently and priced respectively.
+Job costing is the process of taking each project's individual needs, requirements and objectives of the requested work and putting a price on how much each part will cost you.
+Tracking costs is important in most field service industry jobs, from larger-scale projects, service and maintenance work to smaller repair jobs.
+It leads to more accurate job estimation, which leads to tighter control of your cash flow.

-As a project manager, it can seem like a never-ending math problem looking at how to calculate costs for a job.
-However, once you break down the job costing formula (also called the job order costing formula) and understand how it works, you'll see the positive effects on your business in no time.
+It can seem like a never-ending math problem looking at how to calculate costs for a job.
+However, once you break down the job costing formula (also called the job order costing formula) and understand how to calculate total job cost, you'll see the positive effects on your business in no time.
 You will also need to stay on top of costs by using job costing reports.
-We will dive into this a little later.
+We'll dive into this a little later.

 Let's start at the beginning.
-In order to calculate your own job costing formula, you need to determine a couple of things first.
+To calculate your own job costing formula, you need to determine a couple of things first.
 One of those is your predetermined overhead rate.
-This figure comes from two different areas of estimation: estimated overhead and estimated hours worked.
+This figure comes from two different areas of estimation: estimated overhead costs and estimated hours worked.

-Estimated overhead includes the ongoing costs to run your business, such as rent, utilities and materials (like office supplies and software costs) and administrative salaries that can't be directly attributed to a specific job.
+Estimated overhead includes the ongoing costs to run your business.
+Costs including: rent, utilities and materials (like office supplies and software costs) and administrative salaries, that can't be directly attributed to a specific job.
 Don't forget to include fees like insurance or taxes.
-Let's say that amount was £5,000 last month.
+Let's say that amount was $5,000 last month.